 top of page

-OIL LEAK INFORMATION
+MORE OIL LEAK INFORMATION

-It is not necessarily normal for a SPEEDHUB to lose oil but this is absolutely nothing to worry about.
+It is not necessarily normal for a SPEEDHUB to lose oil, but this is absolutely nothing to worry about.
 As opposed to a regular automotive gear unit, the SPEEDHUB has no top or bottom and so any irregularities in air pressure (caused by – e.g. after taking the bicycle out of a cold cellar and out to ride in a 35° heat or by extreme altitude changes as when transporting the SPEEDHUB in an airplane) must balance out through either the hollow CC axle or through the specially designed hub seals which act identically to engine breathers.
 This is sweat oil and is completely normal for this type of construction.

 The way that the bicycle is stored may help ease the oils escape in certain circumstances.
 If the bicycle leans to one side, the entire oil weight can collect over one seal and then, depending upon temperature and machine tolerances, force its way out of the hub.
 In addition, if a bicycle is transported in a lying position, the oil could escape through this same process.
 It is also quite possible for oil to get caught between the two lips of the hub seal and then easily escape many hours after the bicycle has been righted again.

-If you are unsure as to whether the oil is an actual abnormal leak or just sweat oil, contact your local Rohloff Dealer (bike shop) or PureSports (distributor), by emailing a few photographs to illustrate better where the oil leak appears to be originating from and we can then advise how best to proceed.
+If you are unsure as to whether the oil is an actual abnormal leak or just sweat oil, contact your local Rohloff Dealer (bike shop) or Puresports (distributor), by emailing a few photographs to illustrate better where the oil leak appears to be originating from and we can then advise how best to proceed.

 OIL LEAK REPORTING PROCEDURE